carl2087/final-whistle/README.md

 ## Lighthouse testing

 I used the lighthouse testing in Chrome dev tools to test my site also.
 When testing the site using lighthouse I found my page had a slow load time so I implemented changes to the site code regarding this.
 Firstly I moved any script elements that were in the head of my HTML file to the bottom of the page and secondly I removed jQuery from my site as this was causing a lot of speed issues and updated the javascript code to ensure the same functionality was available.
 There is a difference in the lighthouse testing from the tests in the dev tools compared to the the tests completed on the PageSpeed insights website.
-This is reagrding the best practices section on the website it is 100 and inside dev tools it is 92 it states this is because of issues raised in the issues tab but they do not show so I have been unable to fix this discrepancy.
+This is regarding the best practices section on the website it is 100 and inside dev tools it is 92 it states this is because of issues raised in the issues tab but they do not show so I have been unable to fix this discrepancy.

 ### Lighthouse homepage test